Cooling-off period for buying a used car

 Any advertisements must also clearly state this.

 You may have traded in your old vehicle as part of the agreement.
-The dealer must return it to you if you cancel in the cooling-off period.
+The dealer must return it to you if you cancel during the cooling-off period.